gschurck/tradoge/README.md

 - :closed_lock_with_key: Binance API keys are encrypted with a password using SHA-256
 - :gear: Full configuration can be changed easily in menu, without coding

+By default, TraDOGE ignores retweets, comments and citations to be safer.
+Main tweets have more impacts.

 ## Installing

 :information_source: I recommend to run tradoge in the [new Windows terminal](https://www.microsoft.com/fr-fr/p/windows-terminal/9n0dx20hk701) for full support of Unicode characters and better visual experience.